 Strawberry Holiday Trifle

-I love this recipe for a lot of reasons…
+I love this trifle for a lot of reasons…

 1. It’s freaking delicious.